 the customer service line.
 If there isn't one, or if you call and can't reach someone, don't use the service.

-Before agreeing to use an online payment or escrow service, read the terms of agreement.
+Before agreeing to use an online payment or escrow service, read the titles of agreement.
 If it's

 an online payment service, find out who pays for credit card charge backs or transaction reversal requests if the